rheinwerk-verlag/planning-poker/docs/user_docs/user_interface.rst

 .. figure:: /static/votes_overview.png
    :alt: Shows all the voters' votes.

 This overview shows which voter voted for what option.
 These cards are either revealed or face down.
-Any voter (this includes :ref:`Voter + Moderator`) will only see the votes *after* they have voted.
-Any non-voter will always see the cards face up.
+Any voters (this includes :ref:`Voter + Moderator`) will only see the votes *after* they have voted.
+Any non-voters will always see the cards face up.
 The options are sorted by the amount of votes they have when they are face up.
 When the cards are face down, the different options are sorted in a random order to prevent people from gaming the system.